redreoicy/csc496PagesClone/README.md

 ### This is a README file, meant for you to read.
 ##### The more # the smaller, from # to ###### #

+#### 3/17/2021 Blegh.  automation to screenshot is here, and .bat to run cinebench.
+File paths not generalized, and ss taker may rely on monitor size.
+my computer takes an hour to run cinebench, not fun

+To do: have automation run the .bat first

 #### 3/10/2021 Fell behind (midterms scary), only got the cinebench to work before class time (my computer slow).
 Should have time on Friday or Saturday to catch up.

 ### My setup: